garyb-bs/firstam-foundation/README.md

   }],
   ```

- And here is the iOS capabilities:
+ And here are the iOS capabilities:

  ```js
  capabilities: [{